 Important: If you are using any caching tools on the site either by the hosting provider or third party plugin such as Autoptimize, WP Rocket, etc. please ensure you take the steps to exclude the PDF Embedder plugins from the caching tools.
 Full instructions here: FAQ on using caching / minifying tools.

-If you already have an existing (free) PDF Embedder plugin installed then you must Deactivate that before attempting to upload the premium version.
+1) Important: If you already have an existing (free) PDF Embedder plugin installed then you must DEACTIVATE that before attempting to upload a paid version.

 Embedding a PDF

 Inserting a PDF is as easy as uploading an image into a WordPress page.
 In your page/post editing screen, click 'Add Media'.
 Drag and drop your PDF anywhere into the media library and then click 'Insert into post'.